Preparing for College

 I don't know what type of school I need to go to.

-Every plan has to have its first steps.
-Once you decide what general career direction you want to pursue, meet with your guidance counselor to discuss what classes to take to fit into your higher education goals.
+Once you decide what general career direction you want to pursue, meet with your counselor to discuss what classes to take to fit into your higher education goals.